openfaas/faas-cli/README.md

 > Before using this tool please setup OpenFaaS by following instructions over on the main repo.

 The CLI can be used to build and deploy functions to [OpenFaaS](https://github.com/openfaas/faas).
-You can build OpenFaaS functions from a set of supported language templates (such as Node.js, Python, CSharp and Ruby).
+You can build OpenFaaS functions from a set of supported language templates (such as Node.js, Python, CSharp, FSharp, and Ruby).
 That means you just write a handler file such as (handler.py/handler.js) and the CLI does the rest to create a Docker image.

 Demo: [ASCII cinema](https://asciinema.org/a/141284)